Planetary Decadal and Community Findings

 Page 21-20: “Development of advanced radar technologies to improve NEO follow-up, tracking, and characterization capabilities would enhance planetary defense preparation.”

-ngRADAR makes use of solid-state power amplifiers known as gallium-nitride monolithic microwave integrated circuits (GaN MMICs) that have not been used previously for planetary radar systems. ngRADAR also pushes to a higher transmit frequency (13.7 GHz at Ku band; 2.19 cm wavelength) than other planetary radar systems, is capable of finer resolution resolution (sub-meter) than other planetary radar systems by using up to 600 MHz of waveform bandwidth, and seeks to combine the signals received by multiple telescopes into a radar-receiving array.
+ngRADAR would make use of solid-state power amplifiers known as gallium-nitride monolithic microwave integrated circuits (GaN MMICs) that have not been used previously for planetary radar systems. ngRADAR would also push to a higher transmit frequency (13.7 GHz at Ku band; 2.19 cm wavelength) than other planetary radar systems and would be capable of finer resolution resolution (sub-meter) than other planetary radar systems by using up to 600 MHz of waveform bandwidth.
+Combining the signals received by multiple telescopes into a radar-receiving array would be a new methodology for use in planetary radar that would help pave the way to potential future transmit/receive arrays for planetary radar.

 Recommendation